St Johns Village Hall, Upper Street, Kingsdown, Kent, CT14 8BJ Tel: 01304 379727 / 07968 263185 Email: email@example.com

 Free Child Places

-Since September 2010, Kent County Council funds 15 hours of Early Years educational entitlement to all children from the qualifying date following their 3rd birthday.
-The qualifying dates are 31st December, 31st March and 31st August.
-Kingsdown Pre-School can offer parents/carers the full 38 weeks funding (a full academic year).
-Lunches may also be included in the 15 hours of free entitlement.
+The Government funds 15 universal hours of Free Early Years Education to all children from the term following their 3rd birthday.
+Pre-School offers parents/carers 38 weeks funding.
+Lunch sessions may be included in the 15 hours of free early education.

-Funding is applied and claimed for by the Pre-school.
-You will receive notice prior to your child's application, at which time we will require sight of your child's birth certificate.
-Parents must also sign a Parental Declaration, which will be provided by pre-school.
+We require sight of your child's birth certificate and parents must also complete a Parental Declaration, which will be provided by pre-school.